-As this year's focus is in "Inspiring Excellence" from companies across the board, we look at a few of the major benefits that we believe come directly as a result of best practice health and safety.
+As this year’s focus is on “Inspiring Excellence” from companies across the board, we look at a few of the major benefits that we believe come directly as a result of best practice health and safety.

-We'll start with perhaps the most obvious one.
+We’ll start with perhaps the most obvious one.
 Regardless of the business you operate in, accidents have the capacity to come out of nowhere.
-Every kind of job under the sun inadvertently exposes workers to hazards in some shape or form, and it's the duty of the employer to ensure the right protocols are taken into account when work processes are being put into place.
-It is every Employers legal responsibility to undertake Risk Assessments in the workplace, to monitor and train all their staff in health and safety basic awareness at the very least.
+Every kind of job under the sun inadvertently exposes workers to hazards in some shape or form, and it’s the duty of the employer to ensure the right protocols are taken into account when work processes are being put into place.
+It is every Employer legal responsibility to undertake Risk Assessments in the workplace, to monitor and train all their staff in health and safety basic awareness at the very least.

 The range of hazards will obviously depend on the nature of the work, but with a health and safety policy that adopts the best methods of prevention then you can guarantee that your employees will not be put under unnecessary risk when on the premises or at their place of work.

 By and large, we can attribute the number of accidents and illnesses that have been caused by working conditions to a serious lack of prevention on the part of the employer.
 Many workplaces are equipped with outdated safety mechanisms and operate using health and safety procedures that have dated poorly, leaving workers needlessly exposed to avoidable incidents.